ovh/docs/pages/cloud/private-cloud/nsx-11-faq/guide.en-gb.md

 >
 > <a name="veeamzerto"></a>
 > What about my Veeam and Zerto options?
 Are they still compatible with NSX?
->> Yes but your should configure them after the vDC migration.
+>> Yes but you will have to reconfigure them after vDC migration.
 >
 > <a name="nsxedge"></a>
 > Is it possible to communicate an NSX edge between 2 PCC?